Click here for: Brasscheck TV - The current video siteClick here for: The archival text-only site (1997-2002)

 He followed this with The Nuremberg Code, surprisingly the first book to make the text of this most important document available in inexpensive form to the general public.
 The book achieved the #1 sales ranking in the Medical and Physician Ethics on Amazon.

-He is currently working on a follow-up book tentatively titled "The Nuremberg Code and Its Modern Enemies" and a second called "The Reality of COVID Vaccination Injuries."
+He is currently working on a follow-up book tentatively titled "The Nuremberg Code and Its Modern Enemies" and a second called "What the Nurses Saw - Systemic Medical Murder in U.S. Hospitals During the CoVid Panic and the Nurses Who Fought to Stop It."

 Bio - Ken McCarthy, Brasscheck's foudnerTime Magazine (March, 2014) credited Ken McCarthy with being the person who had the fundamental insight that made it possible to transform the Internet from a non-commercial technical platform to the world's biggest marketplace and publishing platform.